hanwenzhang123/fullstack-note/06-note/README.md

 - SAFe is our framework of scrum

 #### DevOps
-- intersection of development and operation (python, node, ruby)
+- intersection of development and operation
-- source control, operating system (bash, linux), networking, cloud providers, infrastructure as code, container, configuration management, CICD, data analytics log management
+- source control, operating system (bash, linux), networking, cloud providers, infrastructure as code, container, configuration management, CI/CD, data analytics log management

+#### Infrastructure as Code
+- the management of infrastructure (networks, virtual machines, load balancers, and connection topology) through code instead of through manual processes

 [[↑] Back to top](#table-of-contents)